Lightelligence/yis/README.md

 The pkg_deps argument is an in-order list of the YIS pkgs that must be parsed before parsing the target pkg.
 This list may be empty.
 The pkg argument is the target pkg that you want to generate RTL and docs collateral for.

-Note that YIS-generated packages use the "_rypkg.svh" suffix, which stands for "RTL YIS pkg".
+Note that YIS-generated packages use the `_rypkg.svh` suffix, which stands for "RTL YIS pkg".
 This is to disambiguate from future DV YIS pkgs, and other tools that generate RTL and DV pkgs.

 ## yis_intf